 What to pack for an October or November trip to Churchill

 We visited Churchill in early November over three days and two nights.
 There was a bit of snow and ice on the ground, but it wasn’t very cold.
-I had expected frigid temperatures – which is what they need for the formation of sea ice, but I found I rarely needed a hat or mitts to go outside on the tundra buggy.
+I had expected frigid temperatures – which is what they need for the formation of sea ice, but I found I rarely needed a hat or mitts to go outside on the Tundra Buggy.

 However, the weather in Churchill can be extreme, particularly during the fall months.
 It was windy and very cold at the Prince of Wales Fort in Churchill, but I understand the wind was a fraction of what they normally get.

 The bottom line – our group got very lucky with the weather.
-Still, don’t overpack as dining in Churchill is casual, and you can wear the same clothes on the tundra buggy a couple of days running.
+Still, don’t overpack as dining in Churchill is casual, and you can wear the same clothes on the Tundra Buggy a couple of days running.

 Here’s what to bring on your polar bear viewing trip.